dboddie-canonical-work/disgorged-docs/snapcraft-overview.rst

    Generated snap metadata
    Created snap package my-snap-name_0.1_amd64.snap

-The build process will proceed through the `Snapcraft lifecycle <parts-lifecycle.md>`__, installing and building your project’s dependencies, as described by your snapcraft.yaml.
+The build process will proceed through the :ref:`Snapcraft lifecycle <parts-lifecycle>`, installing and building your project’s dependencies, as described by your snapcraft.yaml.
 The time this takes will depend on the complexity of your project and the capabilities of your system.

 .. raw:: html